semrush/intergalactic/website/docs/components/inline-input/inline-input.md

 Through the addon, you can add a label.

-_It's needed so that the user understands what data he needs to enter.
+_It's needed so that the user understands what data they need to enter.
 For example, tag name, project name, etc._

 ![](static/permanent-placeholder.png)